-- ✓ Final settlement: For all stock-index futures, settlement on the CME is based on a Special Opening Quotations (SOQ) price, which is calculated based on the opening prices for each of the stocks in an index on the day that the contract expires.
+- Final settlement: For all stock-index futures, settlement on the CME is based on a Special Opening Quotations (SOQ) price, which is calculated based on the opening prices for each of the stocks in an index on the day that the contract expires.
 Don't confuse the SOQ with the opening index value, which is calculated right after the opening.
 Note: Some stocks may take a while to establish opening prices. - ✓ Margin requirements: Margin values for S&P 500 Index contracts are variable.
-In July 2005, the initial margin for the S&P 500 contract was \$19,688, and the maintenance margin was \$15,750. - Cash settlement: Stock-index futures are settled with cash, a practice known as, you guessed it, cash settlement.
-That means if you hold your contract until expiration, you have to either pay or receive the amount of money the contract is worth as determined by the SOQ price (see the "Final settlement" list item earlier).
-Cash settlement applies to all stockindex futures.
+In March 2008 the initial margin for the S&P 500 contract - was \$22,500, and the maintenance margin at \$18,000. - Cash settlement: Stock-index futures are settled with cash, a practice known as, you guessed it, cash settlement.
+That means if you hold your contract until expiration, you have to either pay or receive the amount of money the contract is worth as determined by the SOQ price (see the previous "Final settlement" list item).
+Cash settlement applies to all stock-index futures.

-Overnight and premarket trading can be thin and dangerous, especially during slow seasons in the stock market, such as in summer, fall, and around winter holidays.
+Overnight and pre-market trading can be thin and dangerous, especially during slow seasons in the stock market, such as summer, fall, and around the winter holidays.